mtoscano84/sports-store-agent-ai/README.md

-# GenAI Sports Agent: AI-Powered Shopping
+# Finn: GenAI Sports Shopping Agent

 Note: This project is for demonstration only and is not an officially supported Google product.